openjdk/amber-docs/site/design-notes/type-patterns-in-switch.md

-switches in the first (is it `case null`?) and last (is it total?) cases, then the incremental complexity of allowing _some_ switches to accept null might be outweighed by the incremental benefit of treating `null` more uniformly (and thus eliminating the refactoring anomalies.)
+switches in the first (is it `case null`?) and last (is it total?) cases, then the incremental complexity of allowing _some_ switches to accept null might be outweighed by the incremental benefit of treating `null` more uniformly (and thus eliminating the refactoring anomalies).
 Note also that there is no actual code compatibility issue; this is all mental-model compatibility.

 So far, we're suggesting:

  - A switch with a constant `null` case will accept nulls;
  - If present, a constant `null` case must go first;
- - A switch with a total (any) case matches also accepts nulls;
+ - A switch with a total (any) case also accepts nulls;
  - If present, a total (any) case must go last.

 #### What about `default`?